primatejs/primate/docs/modules/go.md

 </style>
 ```

-Then create the Go route, and pass props to the component.
+Then create the route, and pass props to the component.

 ```go caption=routes/svelte.go
 import "github.com/primatejs/go/primate"